-The collegiate church from the 14th century with baroque art jewels
+The 14th-century collegiate church with baroque art jewels

-The construction of the village church in Saint Paul de Vence stretched over 4 centuries from the 14th to the 18th century.
-The church therefore contains a mixture of several periods and styles.
+The construction of the village church of Saint-Paul de Vence spanned four centuries from the 14th to the 18th century.
+The church is therefore a mixture of several periods and styles.

-The four pillars and arcades of the nave, plus the entire chancel, date back to the original Romanesque church.
-The corridors were added later, probably in the early 16th century to accommodate the growing population.
+The four columns and arcade arches in the nave and the entire choir date back to the original Romanesque church.
+The aisles were added later, probably in the early 1500s to accommodate the growing population.

-The 17th century marked the golden age of the church in Saint-Paul de Vence.
-Here the church was erected in 1666, by Bishop Antoine Godeau of Vence, to the rank of collegiate church, by the orders of King Louis XIV.
+The 17th century marked the golden age of the church of Saint-Paul de Vence.
+In 1666, Bishop Antoine Godeau of Vence elevated it to the rank of collegiate church by order of King Louis XIV.

-This meant that the church gained a significantly greater reputation and new furniture.
-Among other things was the pulpit and rows of seats of mercy designed in 1668.
+This meant that the church gained a much greater reputation and some new furnishings.
+Among other things, the pulpit and rows of mercy seats were designed in 1668.

-The main attraction, however, is the chapel dedicated to Saint Clément.
-This was also built during this period in and contains relics from the catacombs of Rome.
+The main attraction, however, is the chapel dedicated to Saint Clement.
+It was also built during this period and contains relics from the catacombs in Rome.

-The Baroque-style décor with its treasured works of art was added in the early 1680s by the Bernardi Family.
-Its abundance of stucco and frescoes provides a remarkable example of Counter-Reformation art.
+The Baroque-style interior with its treasured artwork was added in the early 1680s by the Bernardi family.
+Its abundance of stucco and frescoes is a remarkable example of Counter-Reformation art.

-The large bell tower dates from the 18th century.
-The church has four chapels and a collection of antiques, which includes 16th-century parchments, a Tintoretto painting and precious jewelry.
+The large bell tower dates back to the 18th century.
+The church has four chapels and a collection of antiques that includes 16th century parchment, a Tintoretto painting and precious jewelry.

-The church door was renovated in 1764, and in 1787 a new marble altar was erected.
+The church door was renovated in 1764, and in 1787 a new marble altar was created.

 By Tommy Sverre / 2021